datatags/MobChipLite/README.md

-# 🚚 MobChip
+# 🚚 MobChipLite
-> Minecraft Entity AI and Bosses Library for 1.13 and above
+> Minecraft Entity AI and Bosses Library for 1.17 and above

 ## Background
 <details>
     <summary>Click to Expand</summary>

-MobChip is an all-in-one Entity AI and Bosses Library for Minecraft 1.13 and above.
+MobChipLite is an all-in-one Entity AI and Bosses Library for Minecraft 1.17 and above.
 It allows you to easily implement Minecraft's native entity
 AI into your own plugins for simple use.

+MobChipLite is a fork of the original MobChip library, which was created by gmitch215/GamerCoder215.
+MobChipLite is a continuation of the original library, with some features and versions removed, but the ultimate goal of updating it to work with the latest versions of Minecraft.
 </details>

 ## ❓ Why?